Algebraic interaction strength for translation surfaces with multiple singularities: Proof of Theorem

-\paragraph{(d) If $\gamma_2$ has type (4),} then we proceed similarly: first, if $\delta$ is made of two saddle connections, one of them (say, $\delta_1$) being a side, then, since we already dealt with the case where one of the saddle connections was made of two sides, or a side and a saddle connection of type 2 or 3, we can assume that $\delta_2$ has type 4.
-In this case, we have from our length and intersections estimates:
+\begin{itemize} \item First, if $\delta$ is made of two saddle connections, and one of them (say, $\delta_1$) is a side, then we can assume that $\delta_2$ has type 4; because we already dealt with the case where one of the saddle connections was made of two sides, or a side and a saddle connection of type 2 or 3.
+In particular, we have from our length and intersections estimates: